singnet/dev-portal/products/marketplace-service_invocation.md

 ![marketplace](/assets/img/dapp/free_call_feature.png)

 Once your freecalls are availed, you are required to pay for any new calls to the service.
-For this,  you need need a wallet, some ethers in your wallet, and AGI in your wallet
+For this,  you need need a wallet, some ethers in your wallet, and AGIX in your wallet

 ***You can either pay through Metamask or through a General wallet(Paypal)***